PardeeCenterDU/BIGPOPA/README.md

 The IFsCore follows the same directory structure as the development version of IFs, but with a minimal set of files that ensures the model run.
 With the development version of IFs, please run the model with a base year of 1995 to do the historical validation & tuning.

 * [IFsCore](./IFsCore)
+  * [IFsInit](./IFsCore/IFsInit.db) this is the IFsInit.db file after the model rebuilt (e.g., 1995), make sure you have the settings right
   * [DATA](./IFsCore/DATA) make sure you have SAMBase.db file under the DATA folder
   * [netcoreapp2.2](./IFsCore/netcoreapp2.2) this is where the core model code lives
   * [RUNFILES](./IFsCore/RUNFILES) for safty, put all your files under the RUNFILES folder after model rebuilt (e.g., 1995)